The Higgs boson as a self-similar system: Towards a new solution to the hierarchy problem: Correlation function

-where $K=\mathbf{k}^2/(2M)$ and $\mu$ is the normalization factor, we try to obtain the distribution for a system having an internal energy and hence with a total energy $K+I=K(1+I/K)$ where $K$ stands for the kinetic energy of the system and $I$ for the internal energy.
-For the self-similar system, $I/K$ remains constant as the scale invariant parameter for all subsystems such that $I/K =I^{(n)}/K^{(n)} =x$.
-Due to the self-similarity feature, the energy distribution of internal subsystems should be equal at different levels and follow the main structure.
-Thus, taking the contribution of all subsystems into account, we consider the total energy $U$ of the system as follows
+where $K$ is the energy of the system, $\mu$ is the average energy, and $\Gamma$ denotes the gamma function.
+However, we intend to obtain the energy distribution for a system having self-similar internal structures, which contribute to the energy of the system, and each constituent itself has self-similar subsystems.
+Due to this self-similar feature, we assume the attributed energy to a subsystem is a fraction of the energy of this system at different orders of the scale invariant parameter.
+Therefore, taking the contribution of all subsystems into account, we consider the total energy of the system as $U=K g(x)$, where $g(x)$ can be generally expressed as $g(x)=1+a x+b x^2+\cdots $, so that the energy of the system can be approximated as

 where $\alpha$ denotes the fractal index and will be determined in the following by the relevant statistics of the system.
-From Eq.\ (\ref{energy}), $U\sim K+I\alpha(1+x)^{\alpha'}$, and for this system we can take $f(U)=f(K)f(I)f(x)$ as
+As expected, the energy distribution of internal subsystems follow the main structure.
+Thus, for this system we can write

-where in the last step, we used the self-similarity of the internal structure which can be also indicated from the following integration.
-Therefore, the integration over 3-momentum components of Eq.\ (\ref{prob}) for the distribution is written as